-To change a major the student must contact the department chairs of both the current major and the new major.
+To change a major the student must contact the department chair of the new major and the Dean of the College.
 Change of Major forms are available in the Registrar's Office.
 The completed form must be returned to the Registrar's Office before the change of a major advisor can be initiated and the new major listed on the student's record.